-Staying close to home but still looking for a renewed sense of adventure?
-You can DuMore in DuPage.
+Find an energy in DuPage that feeds health and happiness, especially as spring brings new life, beautiful greenery and a renewed sense of adventure.
 DuPage delivers much needed space and small, yet unique, offerings.
 We’ve compiled an enticing list – a little something for everyone depending on your comfort zone.
-Find warmth in the comfortingly familiar, and delight in the completely unexpected.
+And with these all being free, you can truly DuMore in DuPage.

 - Forest Preserve District of DuPage County

 DuPage is a recreational playground, and at its core are the forest preserves.
 With numerous locations each with their own terrain and varying activities, create your list of must-see preserves and start taking in the beautiful landscapes, pathways and manicured gardens.
 With plenty of opportunities for exploration, your wallet will be happy as will your mind – we know how important nature remains to finding peace and balance now and after the pandemic.

 - Stroll our Charming Downtowns

 Main Street is alive and well in DuPage – with picture-perfect charm.
 We welcome you to shop local!
 Our businesses are the fabric of our communities, set amidst brick paved walkways and beautiful tree-lined streets.
 Take a stroll and enjoy local award-winning restaurants, inviting outdoor patios, boutiques, bookstores and old-fashioned ice cream stores.
 There are plenty of pedestrian-friendly and easily accessible shopping destinations in DuPage County.
 Even better - parking is free!